Chest Dip

 -

-Lean forward — this is what makes it a chest dip instead of a triceps dip.
+Lean forward — this is what makes it a chest dip instead of a pure tricep exercise.

 -